 - · salary continuation for three years, payable over three years; - 5,000 shares of common stock annually for three years.
-Because these shares are granted after termination of employment, actual shares rather than phantom stock units are granted; - · bonus for the year of termination; - \$1,500,000 lump sum cash payment.
-This payment replaces the annual deferred compensation credits and the annual bonus for the 3-year severance period; - · lifetime continuation of executive's life insurance benefit; and - continuation of executive's medical benefit for a maximum of three years if the termination occurs before attaining age 62 and lifetime continuation up to \$15,000 annual premium value if the termination occurs after attaining age 62.
+Because these shares are granted after termination of employment, actual shares rather than phantom stock units are granted; - bonus for the year of termination; - \$1,500,000 lump sum cash payment.
+This payment replaces the annual deferred compensation credits and the annual bonus for the 3-year severance period; - · lifetime continuation of executive's life insurance benefit; - the immediate vesting of the executive's outstanding RSUs and the outstanding PBRSUs shall vest on their normal vesting date to the extent applicable performance criteria are realized (provided that upon a change in control, the outstanding PBRSUs would immediately vest as if the performance criteria had been satisfied); and - continuation of executive's medical benefit for a maximum of three years if the termination occurs before attaining age 62 and lifetime continuation up to \$15,000 annual premium value if the termination occurs after attaining age 62.